GBAF Logo

 "Businesses are suffering, small businesses, people aren't able to get in touch with loved ones.
 And there's also, I think, a sense of being left behind.
 A lot has happened in the world," said Toker.

-Ongoing Concerns and Uncertainty
+Ongoing Concerns and Future Outlook

 Iranians remain wary of ongoing restrictions.

-“We are a long way from achieving the world-class version of the internet that the Iranian people deserve… civic and social activities in the heart of this darkness are the pulse of our survival," Iranian citizen Alireza Naji posted on his X account.
+“We are a long way from achieving the world-class version of the internet that the Iranian people deserve … civic and social activities in the heart of this darkness are the pulse of our survival," Iranian citizen Alireza Naji posted on his X account.

 (Editing by Michael Georgy and Keith Weir)